 Care homes don't just provide permanent accommodation.
 Many care homes cater for people who only need to stay temporarily.
 This could be to:

 - allow you to convalesce after an illness

 - give you and your carer a rest from each other

 - let you try out living in a care home to see how you like it.

-You may be able to keep getting housing benefit for your main home if you move into a care home temporarily.
+You may be able to get the housing costs for your main home covered by Housing Benefit or Universal Credit if you move into a care home for a short period.